 Competition for firms may occur through a number of instruments besides taxes, such as government subsidies, good public infrastructure or a high quality labor force.
-In this section we focus on the role of subsidies that are often used by governments to attract firms (see, for example, Ossa (2019), Mast (2020), and Slattery and Zidar (2020)).
-Subsidies are attractive because they may be firm-specific and thus better targeted compared to taxes.
-On the other hand, subsidies are costly to the government and may be in conflict with international rules such as those from the WTO or state aid rules in the EU.
+In this section we focus on the role of lump sum subsidies that are often used by governments to attract firms (see, for example, Ossa (2019), Mast (2020), and Slattery and Zidar (2020)).
+The subsidies are lump sum in the sense that conditional on a firm locating in a country, the subsidy amount is fixed.
+Since the subsidy could be negative, and then turn into a tax, the distinction between sections 2 and 3 might be seen in the degree of distortions created by the government instrument.
+Outright subsidies are attractive because they may be firm-specific and thus better targeted compared to general distortionary taxes such as the corporate income tax.
+On the other hand, such subsidies are costly to the government and may be in conflict with international rules such as those from the WTO or state aid rules in the EU.

 We assume that tax rates t_1, t_2 are non-zero, but exogenous, and governments compete for firms with subsidies z_i .
 The reason for exogenous corporate tax rates could be that they are much more salient in the public and thus subject to strong political forces, which make changes difficult.
 We consider two polar cases of subsidies: Firm-specific and uniform.
 The former allows the government to condition the subsidy on a firm's fixed cost (the only heterogeneity between firms in our model), while in the latter this is not feasible, perhaps because the government lacks information.
-In either case, we can write a firm's profit (before fixed cost) as where z_i is government i's subsidy to a firm located in country i.
+In either case, we can write a firm's profit (before fixed cost) as where z_i is government i's lump sum subsidy to a firm in country i, conditional it locates in that country.
+When $z_i < 0$, the subsidy turns into a (lump sum) tax.
 We analyze how the introduction of a GMT changes net revenues of non-haven governments, that is, we return to the assumption of government revenue maximization.